sowcow/blog/content/posts/avocaat-party.md

 I did a victory lap on the movie, so I have an excuse to update this.
 The humor doesn't get lighter and plenty of entertainment is still there.

+Also calling it a victory lap is odd since the experience is so ambiguous.
+It's not the trophy cup one wished for.